SAP/ui5-webcomponents/packages/icons-tnt/README.md

 ## Usage
 ### Collection `tnt`
-Since this is a non-default icon collection, all icon names have to be prefixed with the collection name `tnt` and a `/` separator when used by web components.
+All icon names from the collection have to be prefixed with `tnt` and a `/` separator when used by web components.

 Example usage with `<ui5-icon>` web component: